 Fresh out of the box and powered up, the RMC button on the speaker front glows red, indicating that no room correction has been performed.
 To calibrate the system, plug the calibration microphone into the back of the left speaker and place it on a stand within the sweet spot of your listening zone.
 Next, press the RMC button on either monitor and stand back as the speakers perform several low-to-high-frequency signal sweeps, alternating between the left and right speaker, with the meters scrolling in a left-to-right pattern.
 You may feel your building levitate during this surreal experience, but once that operation is complete, you can A/B the flat and EQ'd sound image to determine what changes were made.

 That description does no justice to the gleefully absurd experience of watching a speaker system calibrate itself.
 Does that mean that a room with a crappy acoustic signature is suddenly devoid of its anomalies?
 Nope.
 The speakers perform a room analysis and apply EQ curves to compensate for the build-up in frequencies - principally low and low-mid frequencies - that can greatly affect the image.
 The good news is that this actually works, and noticeably so.
-Also, if you use the Control Center software, you get a readout of which frequencies were attenuated in each speaker, their bandwidth (Q) and the amount of gain reduction.
+Also, if you use the Control Center software, you get a readout of which frequencies were attenuated in each speaker, your bandwidth (Q) and the amount of gain reduction.
 Granted, these are EQ adjustments made by this specific monitoring system and not a true room analysis.
 Nevertheless, it's cool.

 The Control Center software opens a number of fine-control features you can't achieve either through the front panel or with the remote.
 It works with PC (Windows 2000 and XP) and Mac (OS 10.3 and later) after a quick download from JBL's Website.
 The interface provides a graphic representation of the monitoring setup, allowing you to tweak individual speakers and make global changes.
 It's easy to work with the click-grab knob and button controls.